-Deploy a React app with create‑react‑app · Cloudflare Workers docs
+Deploy a React app with create‑react‑app

 With a configured

-wrangler.toml file, it’s time to build your project, and publish it to Workers.
+wrangler.toml file, it is time to build your project and publish it to Workers.
 Run

 npm run build to tell

-create-react-app to build your site, and
+create-react-app to build your site and

 wrangler publish to deploy it to Workers: